vweevers/hallmark/README.md

   - The `prerelease` type works the same as `prepatch` if the current version is a non-prerelease.
 If the current is already a prerelease then it's simply incremented (for example `4.0.0-rc.2` to `4.0.0-rc.3`).
 - A [semver-valid](https://semver.org/) version like 2.4.0.

 If the (resulting) version is greater than the current version then commits will be taken from the semver-latest tag until HEAD.
 I.e. documenting a new release before it's git-tagged.
 If the version matches an existing tag then a release will be inserted at the appriopriate place, populated with commits between that version's tag and the one before it.
 I.e. documenting a past release after it's git-tagged.
+If the version equals `0.0.1` or `1.0.0` and zero versions exist, then a [notice](https://common-changelog.org/#23notice) will be inserted (rather than commits) containing the text `:seedling: Initial release.`.

 Additional options for this command: